TezosTaqueria/taqueria/website/docs/getting-started/installation.md

 Once these steps are complete, you will be able to run Taqueria from your terminal using the 'taq' command

-Step by step instructions for installing Taqueria with the LIGO, Flextesa, and VS Code plugins installed on a Windows, MacOS, or Linux machine are detailed in the following section.
+Step by step instructions for installing the Taqueria CLI on a Windows, MacOS, or Linux machine are detailed in the following section.
 If you are comfortable with downloading the unsigned Taqueria binary and configuring it to run in your terminal on your own, you can find the correct build for your local machine [here](https://github.com/ecadlabs/taqueria/releases) and then skip to the [quick-start guide](#getting-started/quickstart)

 ### OS Specific Installation Instructions

+To make installation as fast as possible, you can follow the steps detalled below for your particular operating system.
+Note that these steps are simply one method and location for installation.
+You can adjust the particular directories and shell configuration if you feel comfortable doing so

 ## Installing Taqueria Plugins

 Taqueria plugins each implement a specific function such as a smart contract language, testnet, sandbox, or test framework.
 Taqueria plugins are simple in nature and usualy rely on 3rd party softwore libraries like LIGO and SmartPY which need to be installed on your machine for the plugin to work correctly

 Taqueria is designed to be flexible, streamlined, and customizable so plugins are installed on a per-project basis based on the particular smart contract language, test framework, sandbox environment, and testnet required for the project

 Once installed, plugins provide their functionality through tasks in the Taqueria CLI.
-The Taqueria plugins currently installed on the project add tasks toavailable tasks show up when you run the 'taq --help' command in that particular project
+The tasks available to run on a particular project can be viewed by running the ```shell taq --help ``` command in a project directory that's using Taqueria